unfo/minimal-mistakes/_curated_links/001-lets-go.md

 This goes for all y'all out there.
 Get your certs in the middle of quarters or fiscal years!

 <hr class="hr-knot" />

+## Intel releases fix for vuln that could enable privilege escalation

+[The Register reports about Intel patching an issue with SGX](https://www.theregister.co.uk/2019/01/14/intel_patches_sgx_flaw/) (Software Guard Extensions) where the software in charge of managing the hardware security feature is broken.

+As this is effectively a new way to escalate privileges, I would offer this to all EDR/MDR providers and red teams as a juicy target.

 <center>EOF</center>